-It has been 70 years since the Nazi-led concentration and extermination camps were liberated by the allies.
+It has been over 70 years since the Nazi-led concentration and extermination camps were liberated by the allies.
 The atrocities that occurred during this dark chapter in history still shocks and resonates with many.
 Dan Stone, author of The Liberation of the Camps: The End of the Holocaust and its Aftermath, discusses the initial discovery of these horrific sites focusing on Buchenwald, the first camp to be found by US troops.

 11 April 1945: Buchenwald